huggingface/datasets/datasets/bigbench/README.md

 ### Languages

-Althoug predomenantly English, BIG-bench contains a tasks in over 1000 written languages, as well as some synthetic and programming languages.
+Although predominantly English, BIG-bench contains tasks in over 1000 written languages, as well as some synthetic and programming languages.
 See [BIG-bench organized by keywords](https://github.com/google/BIG-bench/blob/main/bigbench/benchmark_tasks/keywords_to_tasks.md).
 Relevant keywords include `multilingual`, `non-english`, `low-resource-language`, `translation`.

 For tasks specifically targeting low-resource languages, see the table below: